 Apart from hitting the ball squarely, that is without the club face being overly open or closed to the target line and club path, the two factors that most influence distance are swing speed and effective loft.

 Effective loft is the actual loft of your club head at impact as opposed to the stated loft on the club you are hitting.
 If your hands are ahead of your club head at impact you have a good chance of matching the effective loft to the actual loft of the club.
-If the club head passes your hands at impact (flipping) the club will be de-lofted and the ball will fly a shorter distance.
+If the club head passes your hands at impact (flipping) the effective loft of the club will increase and the ball will fly a shorter distance.

 Club Head Speed and Ball Carry

 A couple of issues come into play.
 With the driver each MPH of club head speed generates approximately 2.4 yards of carry if the swing speed is in the 110 MPH range.
 Just as a point of reference the average swing speed on the PGA Tour is 112 MPH, which translates into an average carry of 269 yards.